3proxy/3proxy/README.md

 since 0.9.6 images are distroless (except :busybox) it's recommended to use with read only file system, there are no benefits from chroot.
 For compatibility, you still can use chroot installation by mounting directory with 3proxy.cfg to /usr/local/3proxy/config.

 ### Busybox image (`:busybox`):

-Full with busybox added, to allow shell commands inside container.
+`full` with busybox added, to allow `sh` and few more commands like `sed` inside container.
 All libraries are in /lib, so chroot configuration can not use plugins.

 ### Interactive `:minimal` image: